 The intervals are set in codes, for every different types of coins, the issuance rate differs, at the moment, Bitcoins holds the longest interval.

 Transaction can only be considered safe and completed when they are settled in a block, and that is exactly what miners do.
 They secure transactions performed on the crypto network are settled in their own blocks, and only when a transaction has been included in a block, it is then officially plugged into the blockchain.
-For larger payments, more confirmations are required.
+For larger transactions, more confirmations are required.

 Miners act as guards in the crypto network.
 The mining cryptocurrency process acts as creating putting shields covering up for transaction details.
 The more miners mining the same time, the more shields and protection are given.